 Throughout the period of our operations in Thailand, we have generally received income tax and other incentives from the Thailand Board of Investment.
-Preferential tax treatment from the Thai government in the form of a corporate tax exemption on income generated from projects to manufacture certain products at our Chonburi campus is currently available to us through June 2026.
+Preferential tax treatment from the Thailand government in the form of a corporate tax exemption on income generated from projects to manufacture certain products at our Chonburi campus is currently available to us through June 2026.
 Similar preferential tax treatment was available to us through June 2020 with respect to products manufactured at our Pinehurst campus Building 6.
 After June 2020, 50% of our income generated from products manufactured at our Pinehurst campus will be exempted from tax through June 2025.
+New preferential tax treatment is available to us for products manufactured at our Chonburi campus Building 9, where income generated will be tax exempt through 2030, capped at our actual investment amount.
 Such preferential tax treatment is contingent on various factors, including the export of our customers' products out of Thailand and our agreement not to move our manufacturing facilities out of our current province in Thailand for at least 15 years from the date on which preferential tax treatment was granted.
 Currently, the corporate income tax rate for our Thai subsidiary is 20%.

-The corporate income tax rates for our subsidiaries in the PRC, the U.S., the U.S., and Israel are 25%, 21%, 19% and 23%, respectively.
+The corporate income tax rates for our subsidiaries in the PRC, the U.S., the U.K. and Israel are 25%, 21%, 19% and 23%, respectively.
+In October 2022, the U.K. announced an increase in the corporate income tax rate from 19% to 25% effective on April 1, 2023.